-Review and update your business continuity plan to address any impact of positive test results on your ability to provide your product or services.
+Review and update your business continuity plan to address any impacts that a rapid testing program could have on your ability to provide your products or services.

 Continue to work with your health and safety committee or representative in the implementation of this and other health and safety measures.

 It is important that mental health resources and support are provided to all workers, including access to an employee assistance program, if available.

 Note that this guidance is just some of the adjustments organizations can make during a pandemic.
 Adapt this list by adding your own good practices and policies to meet your organization’s specific needs.